From “Spiritus Monday Morning,” Bern’s line:

 From which the Worldly Mind

-Where we Sit & Drink in the Goatyard,
+Whereby we Sit & Drink in a Goatyard,

 Aye, with Goats.